opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/mutate-event.md

 In the preceding example, the `add_entries` processor adds a new entry `{"newMessage": 3}` to the existing event `{"message": "hello"}` so that the new event contains two entries in the final output: `{"message": "hello","newMessage": 3}`.

-## copy value
+## CopyValues

-The `copy value` processor copies the values of an existing key within an event to another key.
+The `CopyValues` processor copies the values of an existing key within an event to another key.

 ### Configuration

-You can configure the `copy value` processor with the following options.
+You can configure the `CopyValues` processor with the following options.

 Option | Required | Description
 :--- | :--- | :---